Pylons/pyramid/docs/narr/hooks.rst

     <adapter
       factory="myapp.traversal.URLGenerator"
-      provides="repoze.bfg.interfaces.IContextURL"
+      provides="pyramid.interfaces.IContextURL"
       for="myapp.models.MyRoot *"
       />

-In the above example, the ``myapp.traversal.URLGenerator`` class will be used to provide services to :func:`repoze.bfg.url.model_url` any time the :term:`context` passed to ``model_url`` is of class ``myapp.models.MyRoot``.
+In the above example, the ``myapp.traversal.URLGenerator`` class will be used to provide services to :func:`pyramid.url.model_url` any time the :term:`context` passed to ``model_url`` is of class ``myapp.models.MyRoot``.
 The asterisk following represents the type of interface that must be possessed by the :term:`request` (in this case, any interface, represented by asterisk).

-The API that must be implemented by a class that provides :class:`repoze.bfg.interfaces.IContextURL` is as follows:
+The API that must be implemented by a class that provides :class:`pyramid.interfaces.IContextURL` is as follows:

 .. code-block:: python
   :linenos: